 The farm management deposits scheme allows farmers to smooth their income over a number of financial years.
 This avoids the potential tax spike which might otherwise be caused by a higher-income year.

 The principle of the scheme is to allow a tax deduction against current year profits for cash placed into an approved deposit, which becomes taxable only when withdrawn.

-News: Legislation for the implementation of changes recommended in the Agricultural Competitiveness White Paper on 4 July 2015 has been passed by the federal parliament.
+Implementation of changes recommended in the Agricultural Competitiveness White Paper on 4 July 2015 became law in May 2016.

 Changes applying to income years commencing on or after 1 July 2016 include: